Connecting business and academia in the pursuit of impact

 The PAIR programme can help

-- As a professional, or ‘market practitioner’, to participate in the programme, you will draft a question that you or your organisation believes is testable, worthy of academic research, and could broadly advance a sustainability agenda.
+- As a professional, or ‘market practitioner’, to participate in the programme, you will draft a question that you or your organisation believes is testable, worthy of academic research, and could broadly advance your sustainability agenda.

 - Research questions will be matched to a student and a VU Research Supervisor to conduct an academic study through the form of a thesis project.